-- 1. In Years 5 & 6, in the core subjects, a maximum requirement of 30 minutes per subject is expected per week.
-In foundation subjects, homework will be given at the discretion of the subject teachers.
-All children should be reading at home every day and getting their reading record signed every day - 2.
-The format of the homework will not necessarily always be of written format.
-It might include practical tasks, gathering information, preparing a talk, reading etc. - 3.
-It is expected that completed homework should always be of a high standard relative to a child's ability.
-In order to achieve this, parent/carer co-operation is essential - 4.
-Children should record homework in their planner - 5.
+- 1. In Years 5 & 6, homework will be given in maths and English every Wednesday (a maximum of 30 minutes per subject) - 2.
+In Years 7 & 8, homework can be expected in most subjects, with weekly English and maths - 3.
+All children should be reading at home every day and getting their reading record signed every week - 4.
+The format of the homework will always be online, using the online platform, Seneca - 5.
+Children should record homework in their planner - 6.
 Cautions will be given for failure to complete homework